 - 1. Go to Computer management→Services and Application→Internet Information Services.

 - 2. Expand the Default Web site.

 - 3. Expand wbtree.

-- 4. Right-click Wbssl, and select properties.
+- 4. Right click Wbssl, and select properties.

 - 5. Select the Directory Security tab.

-- 6. Under Secure communications, click Edit.
+- 6. Click the Edit button under Secure communications.

 - 7. Check Require secure channel (SSL).

 - 8. Check Require 128-bit encryption.

 - 9. Click OK.

 - 10. Click OK.

 We then set the following operating system tuning parameters to reflect the WebBench recommendation in the Microsoft performance Tuning Guidelines for Windows Server 2003 document, which is available on Microsoft's Web site.
-When creating the following parameters, ensure that they are DWORD files, with decimal coding (rather than hexadecimal):
+When creating the following parameters, ensure that they are DWORD files, with Decimal coding (rather than Hexadecimal)